hantsy/spring-security-auth0-sample/README.md

 ## Prerequisites

-Make sure you have installed the following software.
+Make sure you have installed the following software:

 * Java 17 +
 * Apache Maven 3.x